Again, refuse to hand over the unclassified record to the custody of the House Oversight Committee.

 So it never works.

-And and yet you know here we have New York blanketed with you know nothing but smoke from you know this forest fire in in little Justin's backyard in Canada and uh and and you know people saying see this is why we need to pass the Green New Deal.
+And yet, you know, here we have New York blanketed with nothing but smoke from this forest fire in little Justin's backyard in Canada.

-You mean now what does the Green New Deal do to stop a forest fire in Canada?
+You mean, now, what does the Green New Deal do to stop a forest fire in Canada?

-I mean we can't even stop our own forest fires because they reject the science of forestry.
+I mean, we can't even stop our own forest fires because they reject the science of forestry.

-You know you can get advanced degrees in forestry many people may not know that.
+You know, you can get advanced degrees in forestry.

-And advanced degrees and there's something called a controlled burn.
+And there's something called a controlled burn.

-I could tell you more about control burns than you'd ever want to know because I I just decided you know might be in my best interest to research it but you know I look at we know what's going on in Canada and I look at all the forest fires that take place in California and you know what what you learn is wow A lot of this is preventable.
+I could tell you more about controlled burns than you'd ever want to know because I just decided, you know, might be in my best interest to research it.

 You know, a lot of this doesn't have to happen.